curityio/istio-demo-installation/FINDINGS.md

 Istio has a [RequestAuthentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) resource for validating user level JWTs.\
 An argument is keeping JWTs out of applications where they could leak, but this doesn't feel very joined up.\
-It is weak in terms of API authorization based on claims, and how multiple APIs interact.
+It is weak in terms of API authorization based on claims, and how multiple APIs interact.\
-Our zero trust argument is that user level security is best handled in the API code, and this is a complete solution.
+Our more complete zero trust argument is that user level security is best handled in the API code.

 ### Advanced Deployment